 For Taxi Drivers

-You can leave the change with the taxi drivers (under VND 20,000) as a tip if you think he has driven smoothly, safely, and helped you with your luggage.
+You can leave the change with the taxi driver (under VND 20,000) as a tip if you think he has driven smoothly, safely, and helped you with your luggage.
 If you have too much luggage and he is still happy to help, then, of course, a little more than VND 20,000 wouldn’t hurt, about VND 50,000.
-However, while there are good taxi drivers, there are some dishonest ones; they want to make money out of you by refusing or hesitating when giving back the change by saying he has no change to return.
+However, while there are good taxi drivers, there are some dishonest ones; they want to make money out of you by refusing or hesitating when giving back the change by saying he has no chance to return.
 A piece of advice to help you prevent this situation is to always travel with a small change when using taxi services.